West Coast Swing: An Appreciation

 WCS can certainly go at the speed of fast Lindy Hop.
 In the following two competition dances, the team of Matt Auclair and Torri Zzaoui [Smith] exhibit fast WCS improvisational speed. (~2m & ~2m):

-Here is Matt leading Melina Remirez-Stuart in a Grand National win. (~2m):
+Here are three more outstanding examples of WCS speed featuring Matt Auclair as Lead again.
+First is Matt leading Melina Remirez-Stuart in a Grand National win. (~2m):

 Shaking off the long, more staid aura of Ballroom Dance, this dance form is infused with an amazing flourishing of expression as the Lead and Followers play off each other in a kind of heightened esthetic adventure that has seemed to evolve with the wider spectrum of popular music.
 As with many areas of culture, the advent of Youtube added gas to the WCS fire in the early 2000's and helped initiate what I consider its distinctive current era.